 Flexible circuits provide an incredible amount of design versatility because they are lightweight, bendable, foldable, and can be configured to match a range of size and space requirements.
 The four key advantages of using flexible circuits for electronics include:

 Compared to standard printed circuit boards (≈0.063” thick), flex circuits provide a dramatic decrease in package size and weight.
 Flex circuits, typically just 0.004”-0.010” thick, are even thinner and lighter than traditional cable options.

 Interconnect problems can often be solved by flex circuits, which integrate the interconnects into the part.
 Thus, flexible circuits eliminate the need for expensive cables and connectors.

 With the interconnections built into the flex circuit, fewer connectors are required, and thus less soldering.
 The ability to pre-form the flex circuit assembly, along with its inherent flexibility, allows quicker installation, particularly in hard-to-reach areas.

-Printed Circuit or Membrane Switch Circuit: Conductive polymer Ink, usually silver, screen printed on thin film, typically polyester, to create a specific circuit pattern.
+Conductive polymer ink, usually silver, screen printed on thin film, typically polyester, to create a specific circuit pattern.
 This type of circuit is typically installed on a flat surface that does not bend or flex.

-Flat Flexible Cable, or FFC: Thin copper conductors that are laminated between two layers of polyester insulators to create a cable.
+Thin copper conductors that are laminated between two layers of polyester insulators to create a cable.
 These are similar to flex circuits in that they can repeatedly fold and bend without damaging the circuits.